 The Merville case demonstrates clearly that British Columbians are taking the governance of their water seriously.
 And rightly so, considering what’s at stake.
 For concerned citizens, water advocates, and commercial bottled water interests, the worst-case scenario is ultimately the same: running dry.

-Gavin MacRae is the Watershed Sentinel’s new editorial assistant.
+Gavin MacRae is the Watershed Sentinel’s staff reporter and editorial assistant.
+He lives in Comox, BC